 Product Description

-MO 120E35S-A is a load roller assembly for Mobile ECO I-55 manual pallet trucks, featuring steel construction for both tread and hub, 20mm bearing ID, and integrated bearings for load wheel applications.
+The MO 120E35S-A is a load roller assembly designed for Mobile ECO I-55 manual pallet trucks.
+Featuring all-steel construction for both hub and tread, this roller assembly includes integrated bearings for direct compatibility with Mobile equipment.
+Built for durability and reliable performance in warehouse and material handling operations.

 Specifications